intrpr/jekyll-portfol-test/_posts/2019-06-09-sign-to-spoken-english-assignments.md

 ---
 title: Course Assignments
-course: (ASL3370) Sign to Spoken English
+course: Sign to Spoken English (ASL3370)
 tags: [ASL3370, ASL, English, Assignments]
 style:
 color:
-description: This course is an introduction to the skills and processes required to produce conceptually accurate and linguistically appropriate spoken-language interpretations of ASL texts.
+description: Among other self-reflective assessments you’ll make this semester, based on expected learning outcomes, there are three main tactical categories of learning and assignment goals:
 ---

 {% include not-teaching.html %}

-# Learning & Assignment Goals
-Among other self-reflective assessments you’ll make this semester, based on expected learning outcomes, there are three main tactical categories of assignments:
+Among other self-reflective assessments you’ll make this semester, based on expected learning outcomes, there are three main tactical categories of **learning and assignment goals**:

 ## Language and interpretation production

 Arguably, the most important technical task new interpreters can practice is the production of interpretation.
 The process of interpreting has to become familiar in order for it to improve and become more efficacious.
 So you’ll be doing lots of language.
 Lots.
 1. In-class participation, presentations, and producing interpreting work.
 Interpreting necessitates 1) feeling comfortable in front of a group and 2) learning how to create equivalent renderings of topics.
 Participation in in-class interpreting assignments, exercises, and feedback sessions is, needless to say, <mark>mandatory</mark>.
 2. In-class presentations.
 While we will be spending time in developing signed language comprehension, our work together this semester will be primarily focused in advancing spoken language mastery.
 Following presentation criteria which we’ll determine in class, choose any topic and be prepared (impromptu) to give [TED Talks-like](http://www.ted.com) presentations for your classmates.
 Schedule to be determined in class; dates marked in blue.
 3. Creation of a video portfolio.
 This is a 3:3:1 course; in other words, you get three credits in exchange for three weekly hours of coursework and one hour of lab work.
 Patrie’s Effective Interpreting Series is formatted as a workbook, perfect for capturing language lab self- and dyad-paced efforts.
 This semester you’ll be producing five interpretations from the Effective Interpreting Series text and then posting them (with/for commentary) in your GoREACT account.
 This exercise benefits in two ways: 1) you’re producing work and 2) you get helpful formative commentary on your work.
 Scary?
 Maybe.
 But super helpful.
 Did I mention you’re producing work?
 See the [class schedule](http://) for posting dates identified in green.

 ## Critical reading and thinking

 An imperative skillset to be developing at this point in your career is becoming familiar with relevant literature, learning how to observe the interpreting environment, and then articulating those observations.
 You’ll have assignments that provide formative opportunities for these skills.

 {% include note-submit-pdf.html %}